 Students must register during the course registration period each time they intend to submit for a Portfolio Review.
 Students who fail to register during that period will be ineligible to submit.
 Students taking an academic "Leave of Absence" must register for the review during appropriate add/drop periods.
-See the Academic Calendar for details.
+See the Academic

+Calendar for details.

-Segment I Portfolio Review: Foundation (revised curriculum)
+Segment | Portfolio Review: Foundation

 The Foundation Portfolio is part of the process of continuous reflection and improvement expected of the student in the Boston Architectural College.
-Completion of Foundation and advancement to Segment II of the student's degree program requires:
+Advancement to Segment II of the student's degree program requires completion of required Foundation courses as indicated by program and successfully passing the Foundation Portfolio review.